tecnico-sec/Firewall/README.md

 - Where are you then?
 - Confirm that the connection was established between VM1 and VM3 using the `netstat –t` command on VM3.

-In order to redirect http traffic to VM3 change from port 23 to 80 in the previous /etc/ufw/before.rules configuration and reload UFW again.
+In order to redirect http traffic to VM3 change parameter dport from 23 to 80 in the previous /etc/ufw/before.rules configuration and reload UFW again.

 Use a browser in VM1 and go to `http://192.168.0.10` (this is VM2's address).

-- Run `netstat –t` onm VM3 to confirm that the connection is in fact between VM1 and VM3:
+- Run `netstat –t` on VM3 to confirm that the connection is in fact between VM1 and VM3:

 To wrap up delete the changes to the before.rules file and reload UFW again.

 ## 4. Fwbuilder

 This section introduces _fwbuilder_, which is a cross-platform firewall management software.
-It should be used on VM2.
+It should be used on VM2. _fwbuilder_ is included only as an additional reference and as an example of a GUI-based firewall manager.

 First check if you have fwbuilder by running in the terminal:

     $ fwbuilder